Camp Fun & Faith for Girls

 - Where do the campers sleep?

 The cabin at camp is set up with two dorms of bunk beds, joined in the middle by a hallway with the restrooms.
 Full-time counselors and the junior counselors sleep in the cabin with the girls.
-The directors sleep nearby in the farmhouse and are available by phone at any time.
+The directors sleep nearby in the house and are available by phone at any time.

 - Is there air conditioning?